SubhadeepMondal2023/banking_management_system/README.md

 A comprehensive **Banking Management System** built with **Spring Boot**, providing secure user authentication, account management, transaction processing, and real-time currency conversion capabilities.

 ---
+### 🚧 Ongoing Task: Fraud Detection Pipeline Integration

+I am actively working on integrating a machine learning-based **Fraud Detection Pipeline** into the banking system.
+**Current Status:** Ongoing development.
+For details and progress, see the [Fraud Detection Pipeline](#fraud-detection-pipeline) section below in this README.

 ## 🎥 Demo Video